mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What are the two protocols you can use to access actuator endpoints?

+If Spring Security is present, endpoints are secured by default using Spring Security’s contentnegotiation strategy.

 You can expose data through different technologies, like HTTP (endpoints), JMX, and SSH.

 Among all the ACTUATOR PROPERTIES.
 ```properties
 management.server.ssl.enabled-protocols= # Enabled SSL protocols.
 ```

 ## What are the actuator endpoints that are provided out of the box?